adaptris/interlok-docs/docs/pages/cookbook/cookbook-jms.md

 ### JMS ReplyTo Workflow ###

-[jms-reply-to-workflow][] is an extension to `standard-workflow` and works simply by overriding any configured destination, and using the `JMSReplyTo` destination set on the JMS message that was originally consumed.
-This allows the messaging platform to set a JMS reply to destination on a message it is processing, and then send it to a [jms-reply-to-workflow][] for further processing.
-The requesting entity can choose to wait synchronously for a reply or to handle the reply asynchronously as appropriate.

-Note that this workflow requires both consumer and producer to be in the same JMS messaging domain and will not initialise if this is not the case.
-It also requires the JMSReplyTo Destination to be in the same domain as the configured producer.

-?> **TIP** Rather than using a JmsReplyToWorkflow it is generally preferable to use `%messageObject{JMSReplyTo}` as the destination for a JMS producer.
+?> **IMPOARTANT** JmsReplyToWorkflow has been replaced by an object metadata resolvable expression in the format of `%messageObject{JMSReplyTo}` as the destination for a JMS producer.
 This allows the producer to be included at any point of a workflow (or even as part of error-handling).
 This allows more flexibility in workflow design.

 ### JMS Transacted Workflow ###